ATSC 113 · Applied Meteorology

 After gathering these clues individually and checking your understanding via online quizzes, you then work in teams of 4 online to reach a decision on what to do.
 Your module grade depends partly on whether you make a good decision.
 Then, in the last part of each learning module, you work individually to refine your understanding of the topic.
 See the course home page for a sample module.

 The 4th learning module (D) for each theme allows you to consolidate your knowledge, and learn from similar decisions by experts.
 Also, some learning goals that were not already covered by the 3 module scenarios will be covered in this 4th week.
-You will also use social media to build a weather resource that you can continue to use after this course ends.
+You will also use social media (an ePortfolio) to build a weather resource that you can continue to use after this course ends.
 The last part of module 4 is an online theme midterm exam.

 Theme: Flying & Soaring Weather